LiorSinai/liorsinai.github.io/_posts/2021-11-28-quaternion-2-2d.md

 ## Conclusion

 This post has now primed us for quaternions which were very much inspired by complex numbers.
-However there are important differences, most notably the non-commutativity resulting from the order dependent nature of rotations in 3D.
+There will be important differences, most notably the non-commutativity resulting from the order dependent nature of rotations in 3D.
+But otherwise they are very closely related.

 Please join me in the next [section][quaternions] where I describe quaternions in depth.